-The need to get your child busy gets more pronounced during Ramadan as daily life shifts from during the day and the evening to also taking place at night.
-Especially during the time they spend at home it is good to have some activities rounded up for them while for example the rest of the family will be preparing for meals or attend to guests.
-Although children at the pre-school age are too young to fast, they’ll surely notice the changes Ramadan brings to their household whether with the new mealtime routines or the special social and religious activities observed by their parents.
+The need to get your child busy gets more pronounced during Ramadan.
+As daily life shifts from during the day and the evening to also take place at night.
+Especially, during the time they spend at home, it is good to have some activities rounded up for them.
+While for example the rest of the family will be preparing for meals or attend to guests.
+Although children at the pre-school age are too young to fast, they’ll surely notice the changes Ramadan brings to their household.
+Whether with the new mealtime routines or the special social and religious activities observed by their parents.

 How to spend an enjoyable Ramadan with your child?

 1. By the beginning of the month, you can teach your children how to draw a moon and explain to them that it is Ramadan’s friend which marks its start and end.